Raffle

 How to apply

-You can apply for a raffle licence at MyLGCA.ca (click here to be redirected).
+You can apply for a raffle licence at MyLGCA.ca.

 How to make changes to a licence

-Organizations that hold a charitable licence must notify the LGCA of any changes they want to make to their event, such as changes to dates, use of profits or expenses.
+Once licensed, organizations must notify the LGCA of any changes they want to make to their event, such as dates, use of profits or expenses.
 The LGCA must approve the changes before the organization can advertise or implement them.
-You can submit an amendment at MyLGCA.ca (click here to be redirected).
+You can submit an amendment at MyLGCA.ca.

-To ask for accessibility accommodation when making an application or requesting an amendment, contact the LGCA's Charitable Services department by phone at 204-927-5300 or by Manitoba only toll-free phone at 1-800-782-0363.
+To ask for an accessibility accommodation when making an application or requesting an amendment, call the LGCA's Gaming Services department at either number above.